 Switch to solar

 If you own your own business premises or work from home, why not consider installing a solar energy system?
 As well as being good for the environment, excess energy the business doesn’t use goes back into the energy grid, helping to offset energy costs.
+Now that’s ethical leadership with a tangible outcome.

 Then you’ll need to choose an energy provider.
 They all offer different rates, so it’s important to understand what you’ll pay for energy and how you’ll be compensated for any energy you feed back into the grid before agreeing to a contract.